researchgate/react-intersection-observer/README.md

 Type: `boolean`
 Default: `false`

 When true indicate that events fire only until the element is intersecting.
-Requires IntersectionObserverEntry's object to contain `isIntersecting` in its prototype.
+Requires `IntersectionObserverEntry`'s object to contain `isIntersecting` in its prototype.

 ### disable